Dollarization in Cuba

 Exchanging pesos for dollarsPhoto © CiberCuba

-The structural economic crisis that Cuba is experiencing has forced its government to redollarize the sale of food and essential goods, as Fidel Castro did in 1993 and 1994.
+The structural economic crisis affecting Cuba has forced its government to redollarize the sale of food and basic necessities, as Fidel Castro did in 1993 and 1994.

-In 2004, the Cuban government introduced the use of the CUC and imposed a 10% tax on the dollar, which it has now abolished in the economic package announced on July 20, 2020.
-This package includes the opening of 72 stores for sales in freely convertible currency (MLC) with magnetic cards as the only means of payment.
+In 2004, the Cuban government introduced the use of the CUC and imposed a 10% tax on the dollar, which has now been repealed in the economic package of July 20, 2020.
+This package includes the opening of 72 stores for sales in freely convertible currencies (MLC), with magnetic cards as the only means of payment.

-The additional quotas of the basic basket are being sold by the authorities at market prices.
+The additional fees for the basic basket are being sold by the authorities at market prices.